thartbm/PyVMEC2/README.md

 $ pip3 install screeninfo
 ```

+## Scipy

+For some advanced options, we use `scipy.optimize` and for now, the version we use is 1.3.3.

 # Installing PyVMEC2

 Once the required environment and dependencies are set up, you should create a folder for everything to live in, for example: `VisuomotorAdaptation`.
 Then within this folder, you should _clone_ this repository: